How to Make Oolong Tea in a Clay Teapot

 Once you’ve finished the cup, pour again from the pitcher until the pitcher is empty.

-Fill up the teapot once more and steep the tea, but this time, for 1 minute and 30 seconds.
-I’m extending the brew time for each additional steep.
+Fill up the teapot once more and steep the tea, but this time, for 1 minute and 15 seconds.
+I’m extending the brew time for at least 30 seconds for each additional steep.

 With this brewing method, I steep tea at least 3 times.
 Each steep releases different subtle flavors so the first steep is never the same as the third.

-For the third steep, I brew the oolong tea for at least 2 minutes.
+For the third steep, I brew the oolong tea for 2 minutes.

-If you do a fourth and a fifth, which is not out of the ordinary, I extend the time by adding another 30 seconds to 1 minute.
+If you do a fourth and a fifth, which is not out of the ordinary, I extend the time by adding another 30 seconds – 1 minute.

-- Always use good quality loose oolong tea.
+- Always use good-quality, loose oolong tea and filtered water.

 - Clay teapots are used mostly for oolong and puerh teas.

 - Oolong teas are a great way to get into tea.
-A good one to start with is ‘Big Red Robe’ or ‘Iron Goddess.’
+See my top 5 recommended oolongs to try first.